balduvian/darkreader/CONTRIBUTING.md

 <h2 align="center">Contributions</h2>

-<p align="center">You can contribute to and help Dark Reader in many ways.
-Read on below to learn how and thank you in advance.</p>
+You can contribute to and help Dark Reader's active open development in many ways.
+We provide this document in order to make it as east as possible to contribute.
+Read on below to learn how and thank you in advance.
+All contributors must adhere to Dark Reader's [code of conduct](https://github.com/darkreader/darkreader/blob/main/CODE_OF_CONDUCT.md).

 ## Sponsor